-Although it’s possible that you haven’t flown a thousand miles to shop.
-However, you might want to have a look to the variety of original artifacts showcased in the trendy Sayulita shops, which is in a way part of the local culture and one of the reasons why it turned from a fishing town to a trend-setter spot.
+Although it’s possible that you didn’t fly a thousand miles to shop, you might want to take a look to the variety of original artifacts showcased in the trendy Sayulita shops, which is in a way part of the local culture and one of the reasons why it turned from a fishing town to a trendsetter spot.

-What stands out is the Huichol art which from its humble origin become one of the fashion icons of the region.
+What stands out is the Huichol art, which from its humble origin has become one of the fashion icons of the region.
 The beautiful multicolored beaded works have taken over the jewelry scene and have become a precious exclusive gift offered in the coolest places.